Agents

 • MCP clients must authenticate.

-• Errors should be stable and bounded.
+• Errors are kept stable and bounded.

 Troubleshooting